navi0105/LyricAlignment/dataset_preprocessing/readme.md

 `audio_dir`: The directory to the input audio files.

-`separated_dir`: The directory that the separated audios will be written to.
+`separated_dir`: The directory that the extracted vocals will be written to.

 This should be applied to both Opencpop and MIR-1k.